-For WTIS reporting, there are three Service Areas that currently have combination procedure SDs under which specific combination procedures can be captured.
+Currently, there are three Service Areas with combination procedure SDs under which specific combination procedures can be captured in the WTIS.
 All other combination procedures are reported using the reporting category that best describes the primary procedure determined by the lead surgeon.